shreygoel7/Pinocchio/README.md

 * Change directory to **Pinocchio** `cd Pinocchio`
 * Run the server `python manage.py test`
 * For checking coverage run `coverage run python manage.py test` and then run `coverage report`
+* For testing purpose, please see the `credentials.txt` file for some sample credentials.